slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill."
 -- Emilie Autumn*

-> *"The measure of love is peace." (...)
-"You can’t buy a real kiss."
--- Naval Ravikant*

 > *"Romance is the glamour which turns the dust of everyday life into a golden haze."
 -- Elinor Glyn*